 If the TAI Slice Unavailable Cell List IE is contained in the NG-RAN NODE CONFIGURATION UPDATE message, the NG-RAN node2 shall, if supported, take this IE into account to deduce slice resource allocation.

+If the WAB-MT Identifier IE is included in the NG-RAN NODE CONFIGURATION UPDATE message or in the NG-RAN NODE CONFIGURATION UPDATE ACKNOWLEDGE message, the receiving NG-RAN node shall, if supported, consider that the transmitting NG-RAN node is a WAB-gNB, and conclude that the WAB-MT identified by the WAB-MT Identifier IE is co-located with the transmitting NG-RAN node, if needed.

 Update of Served Cell Information NR:

 - If Served Cells NR To Add IE is contained in the NG-RAN NODE CONFIGURATION UPDATE message, NG-RAN node2 shall add cell information according to the information in the Served Cell Information NR IE.